-Robotic surgery is really only the performance of a radical prostatectomy with better tools.
+Robotic surgery is really only the performance of radical prostatectomy with better tools.
 These tools are specifically designed to allow for a more elegant surgery in a small space with better vision.
-And although most robotic surgeons do believe that this leads to a minimization of impotence and incontinence, unfortunately these two side effects are a part of every man’s recovery after any prostatectomy, regardless of how it is performed or who performs it.
+And although most robotic surgeons do believe that this leads to a minimization of impotence and incontinence, unfortunately, these two side effects are a part of every man’s recovery after any prostatectomy, regardless of how it is performed or who performs it.
 Many men will recover quickly and completely, but this should not be expected as the norm at all.
-Dr. Engel is very experienced, but still has patients that leak permanently, and certainly has men that have permanent erectile dysfunction after surgery and need help.
+Dr. Engel is very experienced but still has patients that leak permanently and certainly has men that have permanent erectile dysfunction after surgery and need help.
 Highly skilled robotic surgeons like Dr. Engel just have fewer of them, and he is committed to providing help to those who need or want it.

-It is very important that the patient and his family have a clear understanding of what average results are, and not outlying examples of what the best results are.
-We also find that a patient’s attitude and willingness to accept and positively work on these two post-operative problems very much affects the eventual outcome.
+It is very important that the patient and his family have a clear understanding of what average results are and not outlying examples of what the best results are.
+We also find that a patient’s attitude and willingness to accept and positively work on these two post-operative problems very much affect the eventual outcome.
 A major problem today is the fact that several centers quote success rates that are generated by defining these problems in a way that overestimate success in these areas, or report outcomes only on select groups.
 Although this certainly attracts patients to these centers, it tends to create disappointment among many men during their recovery.

 Let’s talk about impotence.
 Quoting absolute rates unfortunately is very difficult to do, and this can be frustrating to patients who are trying to compare surgeons.
-This is because there are several factors that affect impotence after a robotic prostatectomy.
-Although the sparing of the erectile nerves is often stressed, and Dr. Engel firmly believes that robotic surgery allows him to do that more consistently and elegantly, unfortunately this is not necessarily the most important factor in recovery of erections after surgery.
+This is because there are several factors that affect impotence after robotic prostatectomy.
+Although the sparing of the erectile nerves is often stressed, and Dr. Engel firmly believes that robotic surgery allows him to do that more consistently and elegantly, unfortunately, this is not necessarily the most important factor in the recovery of erections after surgery.
 Dr. Engel believes that the primary problem after prostatectomy is decreased blood flow.
 Blood flow is why younger men and those with better pre-operative cardiovascular status fare better, and it is why men as they age tend to lose erectile function naturally.
 Aging does not cause erectile nerve dysfunction.
 In fact, it was the advent of robotic surgery, where suddenly the nerves are spared perfectly in nearly every case that caused the factors leading to erectile dysfunction after prostatectomy to be re-examined by many.
-Before, in open surgery, visualization of the nerves was poor, so when a man regained his erections one assumed the nerves had been spared.
+Before open surgery, visualization of the nerves was poor, so when a man regained his erections one assumed the nerves had been spared.
 Now, with robotic surgery, even though nerves are nearly always spared, all men still will have erectile problems after surgery.
 Dr. Engel has thus come to the conclusion that nerves alone cannot be the answer.

 Return of Erectile Function after Robotic Prostatectomy – Click Here For More Info